Recalibration of noise meters - 4 reasons why you need to do this6th Jul 2018

 Recalibration of Noise Meters FAQs

-One of the questions we get asked are about recalibration of noise meters, in particular, we are often asked "why do I need to recalibrate my noise meter?" and "how often do I need to do it?"
+Many of the questions we get asked are about recalibration of noise meters, in particular, we are often asked "why do I need to recalibrate my noise meter?" and "how often do I need to do it?"
 The simple answer is your noise meter needs to be recalibrated and serviced on a regular basis, to ensure that your noise measurements remain accurate, reliable and legally compliant.
 This recalibration is also called Routine Verification; we suggest recalibration happens annually, so you could look at it as being an MOT for your noise measurement device.

 Why does my noise meter need to be accurate and compliant?

 You need to be able to trust the noise measurements you take.
 This means making sure that the microphone is measuring noise properly and the software inside the meter is recording the measurements accurately.
 This is especially important if at any point you think you might have to prove their accuracy in a court of law, for example if an employee wants to claim for Noise-Induced Hearing Loss as a result of noise at work, or in other cases, for instance, contesting boundary, construction or environmental noise complaints, you will have to show traceability of your noise measurements.

 How do I know if my noise meter is still accurate?

 There are several reasons why you should ask yourself this question.